 Rep. Chu and other Los Angeles County Members of Congress at the Gold Line groundbreaking.

-Transportation is one of my top priorities in teh San Gabriel Valley.
-We need a transportation system that will improve the environment and create jobs.
+Transportation is one of my top priorities in the San Gabriel Valley.
+We need a transportation system that will ease our impact on the environment and create jobs.
 That’s why I am fighting to quickly expand our transit options and turn our region into a model for the 21st century.

 Our immigration system is outdated and in need of reform.
 We have more than 12 million immigrants currently living in the United States without legal status, millions of more close family members waiting abroad to join their loved ones through the family-based immigration system, and the ongoing detention and deportation of our community members.
 Businesses and farmers aren’t getting access to the workers they need to stay competitive, which hurts our economy.

 In recent years, numerous state legislatures took action to impede a woman’s constitutional right to access safe, legal abortions.
-Between 2011 and 2013, more state abortion restrictions were enacted than in the entire previous decade.
-In 2013 alone, 22 states enacted 70 provisions seeking to restrict access to abortion services.
+Between 2011 and 2015, states enacted 288 abortion restrictions.
+Today, 57% of women aged 15-44 live in a state hostile or extremely hostile to abortion rights.

-As a member of the Judiciary Committee’s Subcommittee on Intellectual Property, I work to protect intellectual property such as patents and copyright, which contributes greatly to our state and local economy.
+As co-Chair of the Creative Rights Caucus (CRC), I work to protect intellectual property such as patents and copyright, which contributes greatly to our state and local economy.
 We rely greatly on the development, protection, and enforcement of intellectual property since the production of content like movies, music, books, and software is critical to growing California’s job market and overall economy.

 Rep. Chu participated in the "NoH8" campaign to show her support for the LGBT community.

-When the civil liberties of any group are violated, we all suffer.
-We must protect the ideals of justice and equal protection under the law so that our country is one where all people are treated equal.
+When the civil liberties of any group are violated, we all suffer Protecting the ideals of justice and equal protection under the law is necessary to ensure our country is one where all people are treated equal.

 Now that many of our service members have returned from Iraq and Afghanistan, we are faced with new challenges in providing quality health care and helping new veterans transition back to the workforce.
 It’s important that we care for them when they return home.
 We also have an ongoing obligation to older veterans to ensure they receive the services they need to avoid homelessness and receive health care.